-The Royal Borough has an agreed Performance Data Quality Policy which sets out the Council's approach and commitment to the production of high quality performance management data, including associated actions and risks, for use in service planning and improvement.
+The Royal Borough is committed to the production of high quality performance management data, including associated actions and risks, for use in service planning and improvement.
 It sets out the principles and responsibilities that should be in place within directorates to maintain high standards of performance data.
 High quality, timely and meaningful data is essential to Royal Greenwich in making informed decisions, improving services and for public accountability.